mattma/gulp-htmlbars/README.md

 # gulp-htmlbars

-> Compiling htmlbars or handlebars for gulp
+> To compile htmlbars and handlebars template for gulp

 ## Usage